-A 3PL provides a safety net for any planned or unplanned spikes in demand without you having to worry about how you will possibly fulfill orders on time or have to lay off staff after the busy season dies down.
-Thinking through any short-term sales as well as fulfilling products on a long-term basis can help you make the right decision.
+A 3PL provides a safety net for any planned or unplanned spikes in demand without you having to worry about how you will possibly fulfil orders on time or have to lay off staff after the busy season dies down.
+Thinking through any short-term sales as well as fulfiling products on a long-term basis can help you make the right decision.

 4. What level of attention is acceptable to you?